Constantinople: Architecture and coinage

 The Byzantine Empire used Roman and Greek architectural models and styles to create its own unique type of architecture.
 The influence of Byzantine architecture and art can be seen in the copies taken from it throughout Europe.
 Particular examples include St Mark's Basilica in Venice, the basilicas of Ravenna, and many churches throughout the Slavic East.
 Also, alone in Europe until the 13th-century Italian florin, the Empire continued to produce sound gold coinage, the solidus of Diocletian becoming the bezant prized throughout the Middle Ages.
 Its city walls were much imitated (for example, see Caernarfon Castle) and its urban infrastructure was moreover a marvel throughout the Middle Ages, keeping alive the art, skill and technical expertise of the Roman Empire.
 In the Ottoman period Islamic architecture and symbolism were used.

 Great bathhouses were built in Byzantine centers such as Constantinople and Antioch.

 Religion

 Constantine's foundation gave prestige to the Bishop of Constantinople, who eventually came to be known as the Ecumenical Patriarch, and made it a prime center of Christianity alongside Rome.
 This contributed to cultural and theological differences between Eastern and Western Christianity eventually leading to the Great Schism that divided Western Catholicism from Eastern Orthodoxy from 1054 onwards.
-Constantinople is also of great religious importance to Islam, as the conquest of Constantinople is one of the signs of the End time in Islam.
+Constantinople is also of great religious importance to Islam, as the soon to be coming conquest of Constantinople is one of the signs of the end time in Islam.